 In order to establish optimal relations with our patients and avoid misunderstanding and confusion regarding our payment policies, our staff is trained to consistently inform you of the financial payment policies of this office.
 Payment is required for all services at the time they are rendered unless you are in a prepaid plan in which we participate.
 Obtaining referral forms or pre-authorization is the responsibility of the patient.
 In the absence of appropriate referrals or pre-authorization, the patient is responsible for payment of services.
 For those patients, applicable copayments and deductible will be collected at the time of service.

 Many procedures performed in our clinic are considered "not medically necessary" by most insurance carriers.
 We will make an attempt to alert you before the service is rendered if we are aware of this possibility.
 We will not file these claims with your carrier, although you may submit information to them on your own.
-Examples may include: removal or destruction of benign lesions, chemical peels for acne, sclerotherapy or laser surgery for veins, neuromodulators for hyperhidrosis, and injection of dermal fillers, and others.
+Examples may include: removal or destruction of benign lesions, treatment of skin tags, and neuromodulators.
 Cosmetic procedures may require a deposit to make an appointment.

 For Patients with Insurance

 We bill most insurance carriers for you if proper paperwork is provided to us.
 We will also bill most secondary insurance companies for you.
-Copayments and deductibles are due at the time of service.
+Copayments and deductibles are due at the time of service and we gather that information from your insurance company(s) to estimate those costs.
 Since your agreement with your insurance carrier is a private one, we do not routinely research why an insurance carrier has not paid or why it paid less than anticipated for care.
 If an insurance carrier has not paid within 60 days of billing, professional fees are due and payable in full from you.
 See the insurance plans and networks we work with regularly.

 Insurance Plans with Deductibles

 Many insurance plans have deductibles.
 A deductible is the amount you owe for covered health care services before your health insurance or plan begins to pay.
 The deductible may not apply to all services.
 For patients who have not met their deductible, payment in full is due at time of service.
-We use the Medicare Fee Schedule to estimate and bill for insurance related services and then balance bill the remainder if necessary.
+We may use the Medicare Fee Schedule to estimate and bill for insurance related services at the time of service and then bill the remainder if necessary.
+Credits of more than three dollars are refunded or otherwise directed by the patient.

 Visits and Procedures